ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 --------------------
-Why, because i think can do better as Hortimax ProDrain pro-drain pro_drain
+Why, because i think can do better as Hortimax ProDrain pro-drain pro_drain, With Less.

 Hortimax Pro(beersel)Drain with pump, up level, down level, float switches and oldstyle timers